 Place flatbreads directly on rack in hot oven and toast, 5 minutes.

 While flatbreads par-bake, candy walnuts.

 Place a small non-stick pan over medium heat.
 Add sugar and 2 Tbsp. water to hot pan and stir to dissolve.

 Add walnuts and stir constantly until water has evaporated and walnuts are shiny and sticky, 2-3 minutes.

-Divide cheese evenly on flatbreads, leaving ¼" border.
-Shingle apples on top of cheese.
+Divide mozzarella evenly on flatbreads, leaving ¼" border.
+Shingle apples on top of mozzarella.
 Drizzle each flatbread with 1 tsp. olive oil.

-Plate dish as pictured on front of card, garnishing flatbreads with caramelized onion, arugula, and goat cheese (breaking apart if necessary).
+Plate dish as pictured on front of card, garnishing flatbreads with caramelized onions, walnuts, goat cheese (breaking apart if necessary), and arugula.
 Bon appétit!